Arihany/WinlatorWCPHub/README.md

 | **Sarek**    | A modernized fork of DXVK `1.10.x` with backported fixes to keep older GPUs with weaker Vulkan support more stable.
 If you’re still on `1.10.x`, this is a good one to try. |
 | **gplasync** | `gpl` cache + `async` shader compilation to smooth out shader hitches and visible stutter. |
 | **Arm64EC**  | Designed to be paired with `FEXCore` to cut down translation work and keep overhead lower. |

-- DXVK v2.5 and later may show reduced performance when used with the Turnip driver.

 </details>